sait-wbdv/fall-2021/src/courses/dsgn270/day02.md

     - Color
     - Space (proximity)
     - Typography
+- How does it succeed, how does it fail at visual hierarchy?

 Select a member of your group to summarize and report your findings to the rest of the class.